Innovation for Lung Health – Ch 11 – Breathe to Heal: How Nutrition and Lifestyle Can Save Your Lungs

 🩻 4.
 Posture and the “Breathing Spine”

 Your spine isn’t just structural — it’s kinetic.
-Each vertebra contributes to the movement of breath.

 When your thoracic spine (upper back) is stiff, your ribs can’t fully expand, and oxygen exchange decreases.